smullins7/code-examples/blog-site/backend/README.md

 The following are small tasks/problems to get familiar with this project:

- - Replace `comment_to_json`/`post_to_json` functions with something re-usable.
-The goal is if we add additional entities (like tags, audit history, comment voting) we don't need to copy/paste the same code every time
  - Add `updated_at` timestamps to posts and comments.
 This will involve a database migration and code change
  - When returning a post via `/posts` or `/posts/<post-id>`, add an attribute in the JSON response for the number of comments instead of all the comments themselves
  - Replace the existing delete functionality with "soft deletes"